MuhamedGamall/wolf-challenge-task/README.md

 🔸 **About the Hiring Process:**

 - What is the next step in the hiring process?
-- When can I expect to hear back after the interview?
+- How soon should I expect feedback after the interview?